Ramotion/swift-ui-animation-components-and-libraries/README.md

 ## 📄 License

-All swift libraries are released under the MIT license.
+All Swift UI Libraries are released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 If you use the open-source library in your project, please make sure to credit and backlink to www.ramotion.com